 Preheat the oven to 200 degrees Celsius (390 Fahrenheit).

-Slice the eggplant, drizzle a bit of olive oil over, add a pinch of salt and thyme, and arrange on a baking tray.
+Slice the eggplant, drizzle a bit of olive oil over, add a pinch of salt and pepper, and arrange on a baking tray.

-Bake for about 15 minutes, until the eggplant slices begin to soften, then slice the zucchini, and again drizzle over some olive oil and season with salt and thyme.
+Bake for about 15 minutes, until the eggplant slices begin to soften, turn them over, then slice the zucchini, and again drizzle over some olive oil and season with salt and pepper.

 Add the zucchini over the eggplant, and bake for a further 10-15 minutes.

-Once they eggplant and zucchini have softened, remove from the tray, slice the potatoes and one of the onions, and repeat the process, baking them for about 20 minutes.
+Once they eggplant and zucchini have softened, remove from the tray, slice the potatoes and one of the onions, and repeat the process, baking them for about 20-25 minutes until golden.

 Meanwhile, chop the other onion, and heat up one teaspoon of oil in a pan.

-Add the ground turkey, and cook until the meat is no longer pink, then add the chopped tomatoes and the broth, and cook until the liquid has been absorbed.
+Add the ground beef, and cook until the meat is no longer pink, then add the chopped tomatoes, carrot and the broth, and cook until the liquid has been absorbed.

 To make the bechamel sauce, melt the butter in a pan, add the flour and whisk well.